micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/system_modes/index.md

 ## Requirements

-The list of requirements is maintained in the doc folder of the micro-ROS system modes repository, at:
+The list of requirements is maintained in the doc folder of the micro-ROS system modes repository, at: https://github.com/micro-ROS/system_modes/blob/master/system_modes/doc/requirements.md
-https://github.com/micro-ROS/system_modes/blob/master/system_modes/doc/requirements.md

 ## Background: ROS 2 Lifecycle

 Our approach is based on the ROS 2 Lifecycle.
 The primary goal of the ROS 2 lifecycle is to allows greater control over the state of a ROS system.
 It allows consistent initialization, restart and/or replacing of system parts during runtime.
 It provides a default lifecycle for managed ROS 2 nodes and a matching set of tools for managing lifecycle nodes.

 The description of the concept can be found at:
 [http://design.ros2.org/articles/node_lifecycle.html](http://design.ros2.org/articles/node_lifecycle.html)
 The implementation of the Lifecycle Node is described at:
 [https://index.ros.org/doc/ros2/Managed-Nodes/](https://index.ros.org/doc/ros2/Managed-Nodes/).

 ## Main Features

+### Basic Lifecycle

+The ROS 2 Lifecycle has been implemented for micro-ROS as part of the C programming language client library *[rclc](https://github.com/ros2/rclc)*, see [rclc_lifecycle](https://github.com/ros2/rclc/tree/master/rclc_lifecycle) for source-code and documentation.

+The rclc_lifecycle package is a ROS 2 package that provides convenience functions to bundle a ROS Client Library (rcl) node with the ROS 2 Node Lifecycle state machine in the C programming language, similar to the [rclcpp Lifecycle Node](https://github.com/ros2/rclcpp/blob/master/rclcpp_lifecycle/include/rclcpp_lifecycle/lifecycle_node.hpp) for C++.

+An example, how to use the rclc Lifecycle Node is given in the file `lifecycle_node.c` in the [rclc_examples](https://github.com/ros2/rclc/blob/master/rclc_examples/) package.

 ### Extended Lifecycle